-Based on a) previous answered self-assessments, b) pin-pointed queries as follow ups, c) supplier audits, d) new self-assessments of new suppliers and Q-Free's past knowledge, geographic risk, and industry risk, Q-Free performed a risk evaluation with the conclusion that we have a healthy supplier portfolio.
+Based on self-assessments, Q-Free's past knowledge, geographic risk, and industry risk, Q-Free performed a risk evaluation with the conclusion that we have a healthy supplier portfolio.
 As guidance in this risk evaluation, we have used knowledge content from DFØ, Norwegian Agency for Public and Financial Management.
 Our findings are for the two business segments: